 Write in plain English.
 If you need to use a technical term, briefly define it so everyone can understand.

-- Mailchimp’s Ops team is constantly scaling our servers to make sure our users have a great experience with our products.
+- Mailchimp’s Ops team is constantly scaling our servers to make sure our customers have a great experience with our products.
 One way we do this is with shards, or partitions, that help us better horizontally scale our database infrastructure.

 Use italics to indicate the title of a long work (like a book, movie, or album) or to emphasize a word.

 - Dunston Checks In